History of Riley Gaines in Timeline

 Others born on this day/year

-2016: Olympic Trials
+2016: United States Olympic Trials

-In 2016, Riley Gaines was invited to the United States Olympic Trials event, but failed to qualify after placing 85th.
+In 2016, Riley Gaines was invited to the United States Olympic Trials event, but she failed to qualify after placing 85th.

 In 2017, as a junior at Station Camp High School, Riley Gaines won the 100-yard butterfly and 100-yard freestyle at the TISCA High School Swim & Dive Championship in Knoxville.

-2019: Joins Kentucky Swim Team
+2019: Joins University of Kentucky's Swim Team

-2020: All-SEC Second Team
+2020: All-SEC Second Team Selection

-April 2022: Lobbying State Representatives
+April 2022: Lobbying Against Transgender Athletes

-September 2022: TV Ad for Rand Paul
+September 2022: Appears in TV Ad Supporting Rand Paul

 In September 2022, Riley Gaines supported the campaign of Republican US Senator Rand Paul by appearing in a TV ad for him, where she shared her criticism of trans women in women's sports.